 How is tuberculosis (TB) treated?

-Tuberculosis can be cured with anti-TB medication.
+Tuberculosis (TB) can be cured with anti-TB medication.
 As treatment for TB takes much longer than other types of bacterial infections, a patient is often required to take a combination of drugs for six to nine months.

-Even if the symptoms of tuberculosis begin to disappear after you’ve begun taking the drugs, it is imperative to continue taking them for the entire course to ensure that all TB germs are killed, says
+Even if the symptoms of tuberculosis begin to disappear after you’ve begun taking the drugs, it is imperative to continue taking them for the entire course to ensure that all TB germs are killed, shares

-Dr Low Su Ying, Senior Consultant,
+Clinical Associate Professor Low Su Ying, Senior Consultant from the

-Department of Respiratory & Critical Care Medicine,
+Department of Respiratory & Critical Care Medicine at

 Singapore General Hospital (SGH), a member of the

-Prevention tips for tuberculosis (TB)
+How to prevent tips tuberculosis (TB)

-- Go for a check-up if you suspect that you could be suffering from TB.
+Go for a check-up if you suspect that you could be suffering from TB.

-- Keep your immune system functioning properly by adopting healthy eating habits, exercising regularly and getting sufficient sleep.
+Keep your immune system functioning properly by adopting healthy eating habits, exercising regularly and getting sufficient sleep.

-- If someone you know has contracted TB, encourage him or her to adhere faithfully to the treatment.
+If someone you know has contracted TB, encourage him or her to adhere faithfully to the treatment.

 If you have been diagnosed with active TB, be sure to:

-- Complete the full course of your TB medications.
+Complete the full course of your TB medications.

-- Stay at home especially during the first two weeks of treatment.
+Stay at home especially during the first two weeks of treatment.

-- Cover your mouth with a tissue when you cough or sneeze, and wear a face mask when around people during the first few weeks of treatment.
+Cover your mouth with a tissue when you cough or sneeze, and wear a face mask when around people during the first few weeks of treatment.

-See previous page for the
+See page 1 for